mongodb/docs-atlas-cli/source/includes/fact-installation-workaround-m4chips.rst

 .. important::

-   If your local machine uses the Apple Silicon M4 chip, add the following :abbr:`JVM (Java Virtual Machine)` parameter to the ``docker run`` command to prevent your container from crashing upon startup.
+   If your local machine runs MacOS Sequoia 15.2 with the Apple Silicon M4 chip, add the following :abbr:`JVM (Java Virtual Machine)` parameter to the ``docker run`` command to prevent your container from crashing upon startup.
 For example: